atienobabby/Wisecareai/README.md

 Witness CareWise AI in action!
 This video will demonstrate:

-- Its offline capabilities
+* Its offline capabilities
-- Voice-driven "Ask AI" feature
+* Voice-driven "Ask AI" feature
-- Inclusive design for users with diverse needs
+* Inclusive design for users with diverse needs

-**[Link to Your YouTube/X/TikTok Video Demo Here]**
-*(Replace with your video once uploaded)*
+**[Link to Your YouTube/X/TikTok Video Demo Here]** *(Replace with your video once uploaded, ensuring it's publicly accessible!)*

 ---